Show Racism the Red Card

-This term we are working with other local schools to raise awareness of racism.
+In Autumn 2020 we were working with other local schools to raise awareness of racism.

 As part of this work on Friday 16th October we supported Show Racism the Red Card Day by running a whole school virtual assembly and followed it up with a project in UKS2.
 For our school, we have chosen an art project that we run with our Y5 and Y6 children.

 Each October Show Racism the Red Card holds its annual Wear Red Day!
-Wear Red Day is a national day of action which encourages schools, businesses and individuals to wear red and unite against racism.
+We wore red as an action which encourages schools, businesses and individuals to wear red and unite against racism.

 We all wore our red badges with pride; had a whole school virtual assembly and created our own designs for T-shirts "Say No to Racism".